 There were changes in actuarial assumptions.
-As of June 30, 2018, the inflation rate assumption remained at 2.6 percent, the real payroll growth assumption was 0.65 percent, and the overall payroll growth rate assumption remained at 3.25 percent.
-The long-term expected rate of return was reduced from 7.10 percent to 7.00 percent.
+As of June 30, 2019, the inflation rate assumption remained at 2.6 percent, the real payroll growth assumption was 0.65 percent, and the overall payroll growth rate assumption remained at 3.25 percent.
+The long-term expected rate of return was reduced from 7.00 percent to 6.90 percent.
+The mortality tables used changed from Generational RP-2000 with projection BB tables to PUB-2010 base table projected generationally with Scale MP-2018.